rbfx/rbfx-csharp-empty/README.md

 # Rebel Framework Empty Project Template

-## Install the Casual Project Template:
+## Install the Empty Project Template:

 Open your terminal or command prompt.

-Use the following command to install the rbfx.template.casual template package from NuGet:
+Use the following command to install the rbfx.template.empty template package from NuGet:

 ```
 dotnet new install rbfx.template.empty
 ```

 This command will download and install the template package.
-If you want to install a specific version, you can specify it using the format rbfx.template.casual::<package-version>.
+If you want to install a specific version, you can specify it using the format rbfx.template.empty::<package-version>.

 ## Create a New Solution Using the Installed Template: